wtsi-hgi/hgi-vault/doc/dev/design.md

   * The big-endian hexadecimal representation of their inode ID will be broken out into 8-bit words (padded, if necessary).
-All but the least significant word will be used to make a heirarchy of directories, if they don't already exist.
-(If the inode ID is less than 256, then no heirarchy need be created.)
+All but the least significant word will be used to make a hierarchy of directories, if they don't already exist.
+(If the inode ID is less than 256, then no hierarchy need be created.)

   * In the lowest child directory, the file will be hardlinked, having a filename equal to the least significant word, concatenated